KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Deprecated: Found `new Buffer(` in file `app.js`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
 5. Deprecated: Found `require('request')` in file `app.js`: Replace it with built-in fetch.
 6. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
+7. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-SRVMA by cgillinger](https://github.com/cgillinger/MMM-SRVMA)